bartubisgin/QSVTinQiskit-2021-Europe-Hackathon-Winning-Project-/README.md

 # General Overview of How QSVT would work

-Say you have an operator/matrix-representation for the Algorithms, eg. Hamiltonian for Quantum Simulation; Grover Oracle for Search
+Say you have an operator/matrix-representation for the Algorithm of interest, eg. Hamiltonian for Quantum Simulation; Grover Oracle for Search

 1-Block encode this operator of interest in a way that it results in a well-behaving Unitary